 It’s hard to know what you’ll be doing in the future, so picking a retirement income to last a decade or two (and, hopefully, even longer) isn’t easy.
-Pension drawdown gives you the flexibility to take whatever income you want – and change it when you need to.
+At Fidelity, we don't charge drawdown fees, all you pay are your fund managers’ ongoing charges and our low-cost service fee, so our pension gives you the flexibility to take whatever income you want – and change it when you need to.

 Pension drawdown at a glance